-Upon entering the exhibit, visitors are introduced to the temperate tundra shorelines of southern South America, challenging the expectation that penguins only live in perpetually cold and icy environments.
-Rockwork, rustic architectural finishes, and a dynamic light sculpture that simulates the aurora australis through live NOAA solar activity data all work together to create an immersive sense of place.
-For this space, Ideum created interpretive signage and a fully customizable presentation system for educators, and collaborated with building contractors to select colors and finishes that would deepen the expedition narrative.
+Upon entering the exhibition, visitors are introduced to the temperate tundra shorelines of southern South America, challenging the expectation that penguins only live in perpetually cold and icy environments.
+Rockwork, rustic architectural finishes, and a dynamic ceiling light sculpture that uses near real-time NOAA solar wind data to simulate the Southern Lights (aurora australis), all work together to create an immersive sense of place.
+(The image above shows the glowing aurora sculpture suspended above viewing area rockwork.)
+For this exhibition, Ideum created interpretive signage and a fully customizable presentation system for educators, and collaborated with building contractors to select colors and finishes to deepen the expedition narrative.

 As guests continue their journey, they board the research vessel RV BioPark, a flexible exhibit space between viewing areas that Ideum transformed into the observation deck of an offshore research ship.
-Once aboard, visitors can look out over a simulated vista of the ship's bow traveling through sub-Antarctic island passages.
-Interactive exhibitry lets visitors gather data from other research vessels, observe real research specimens and samples, and make virtual video calls to real-life contributing scientists to learn more about their research.
+Once aboard, visitors look out over a simulated vista of the ship's bow traveling through sub-Antarctic island passages.
+Interactive exhibitry lets visitors gather data from other research vessels, observe real research specimens and samples in a simulated lab, and make virtual video calls to real-life contributing scientists to learn more about their research.

-Visitors then disembark and arrive at the underwater viewing area, where they "scan" a simulated ice core and play a game where their body motion steers a penguin through obstacles in the search for food.
+Visitors then disembark and arrive at the underwater viewing area, where they "scan" a simulated ice core at an exhibit that presents easy-to-understand data on climate change.
+They can also play a game in which they move their bodies to steer a penguin through obstacles in the search for food.
 The sounds of calving ice and Weddell seal vocalizations connect visitors with the underwater world they are observing.

-As a final takeaway, visitors can enter a selfie photo station near the exit, which will take an animated gif that they can email to themselves.
+As a final takeaway, visitors can enter a selfie photo station to create an animated gif that they can email to themselves.
 The application asks visitors to complete a brief survey and provides an opportunity to take part in environmental mindfulness pledges.

-In total, the project includes 6 interactive exhibits, 1 presentation system, 2 themed penguin viewing areas, 1 dedicated themed exhibit space, 1 donor wall installation, interpretive signage, 2 vitrine display cases, architectural finishes, and themed exhibit fabrication.
+In total, the project includes a half-dozen interactive exhibits, two themed penguin viewing areas, a dedicated themed exhibit space, a donor wall installation, interpretive signage, vitrine display cases, a presentation system, architectural finishes, and themed exhibit fabrication.
 Ideum developed all custom software for the exhibits and integrated AV solutions, and in addition to being deeply involved in the exhibit fabrication process, Ideum provided design and narrative direction, project supervision, and interpretive content consultation.